Fishing Season: Year Round (Prime: April 1 - November 31)

 Bighorn Anglers

-ONE-WEEK FORECAST Really nice this week with upper 60's in our forecast.
+ONE-WEEK FORECAST Overcast and colder this week with upper 50's in our forecast.
+With some light snow.

 The nymph fishing has been consistent.
 We have been seeing allot of rising fish throughout the top 13 miles.
 The fish are eating midges, midge clusters, and a few BWO's.
 Some Hatch Info: Tricos, Tan Caddis, Black Caddis., Pale Olive Baetis #14, #16 Soft Hackle Sowbug; #18-#20 Zebra Midges; #16 Orange Scud, #8 Squirmy Worm (burgundy or red); #14 Ray Charles (grey or tan) #18-24 Griffin / Midge Cluster DRY FLIES STREAMERS #8 Soccer Mom; #10 Black Leech; #6 Thin Mint Wooley Bugger (Hale's favorite); #6 Olive Zonker; #4 Dirty Hippie (cream), #6 Grinch DRY FLIES #20 CDC Baetis if weather is have way good!
 STREAMERS #6 Olive Zonker, #8 Soccer Mom; #10 Black Leech; #6 Thin Mint Wooley Bugger,#4 Dirty Hippie (cream), #6 Grinch